 Dagg laughed out loud.
 "Nice!
-At least she didn't change."
-He then turned to Sean.
-"Did we get another shipment today?"
+At least she didn't change.
+How was work today?"

 "It's fine.
-I've been following Marina's exercises since you got here, so I can tough it out."
+I've been following Marina's exercises since you got here, so I can tough it out better."

 Dagg drank his glass of water.
 "Heh, figures.
 You still haven't asked her out yet, haven't you?"